-One discussant, however, felt the discussion paper was "a bit alarmist, grounded more in general ideas and global trends than in what is known about the Delta region ...".
+One panelist, however, felt the discussion paper was "a bit alarmist, grounded more in general ideas and global trends than in what is known about the Delta region ...".
 Another also felt the discussion paper needed to be more specific with respect to the Delta.
-While the intent of the discussion paper was to raise a broad issue, some members of the Delta ISB are now drafting a paper with more Delta specificity for submission to San Francisco Estuary and Watershed Science.
+The intent of the discussion paper was to raise a broad issue; some members of the Delta ISB are now drafting a paper with more Delta specificity for submission to San Francisco Estuary and Watershed Science.

-Several panelists argued that adjusting to more rapid change will require changes in science and management that are inhibited, if not completely prohibited, by current institutions.
-Some institutional change will be needed to address the challenges of the future more effectively.
-One discussant proposed forming a "futures program" to address more rapid and uncertain change.
-Several argued that the disciplinary structure of universities still discourages academics from collaborating across disciplines and training graduate students in interdisciplinary collaboration, as well as engaging effectively in policy making and management.
+Several panelists argued that adjusting to more rapid change will require changes in science and management that are inhibited, if not completely prohibited, by current institutions and regulations.
+Some institutional change will be needed in both governmental agencies and academe to address the challenges of the future more effectively.
+One panelist proposed forming a "futures program" to address more rapid and uncertain change.
+Several argued that the disciplinary structure of universities continues to discourage academics from collaborating across disciplines and training graduate students in interdisciplinary collaboration, as well as engaging effectively in policy making and management.

 While the discussion paper focused on the challenges of doing science under rapid change, several panelists noted that identifying public goals during more rapid change will also be a challenge.
 Ecologists are shifting their emphasis from maintaining ecosystem composition and structure to maintaining functions and processes.
-Particular stakeholders and the public generally will be faced with novel options and wholly new choices for which informed preferences will be needed.
+Particular stakeholders and the broader public will be faced with novel options and wholly new choices for which informed preferences will be needed.
 The interests of stakeholders are changing.
 Maintaining trust from science through management to policy and politics will be a greater challenge than it already is.
 Greater public participation in the process of interpreting and synthesizing science would help the public realize how management options are changing.

-DRAFT (3/15/2020)
+DRAFT (4/2/2020)